hughobrien/zfs-remote-mirror/README.md

 **What if the backup computer dies, but the drive is okay?** Recycle the computer.
 Buy/liberate another one, install FreeBSD as above, then just connect the drive and carry on.

 **What about slow, creeping drive death, as opposed to total failure?** ZFS has your back.
 Take a look at '*zpool status*' every now and then on both machines (the remote will have to be attached of course).
 If you see any checksum errors, buy a new disk.
-Every so often, run '*zpool scrub*' on both disks to have ZFS read and verify every sector, then check the status and do what you need to do.
-Life is too short for bad hard disks, and 2TiB is a lot of data to loose.

 **My local disk failed, can I swap in my backup?** Probably.
 Use *geli* to attach it locally (with the key) and then use '*zpool import*'.
 Then buy a new drive and go through the motions again.